loftywaif002/books/books/go/0010-getting-started/080-running-go-online.md

 * networking, file i/o is not available
 * time is simulated

-By using the 'Share' button in the playground you can get a permanent link to the code snippet and share it with others.
+'Share' button in the playground gives you a permanent link to the code snippet.
+Helpful for sharing with others.